guru-florida/ros2-rpi-ppm-input/README.md

   this node reads.

+# Raw PPM mode

+By default this node will publish Int16MultiArray messages (array of 16bit ints) to the /input/ppm topic.
+Each frame of PPM data will publish a new message and the size of the message int array will match the number of channels read in the last PPM frame.
+This means the number of elements in the array may change.

+# Joystick mode

+If 'mode' parameter is set to 'joy' then this node will publish as sensor_msgs/Joy.
+This requires PPM channels are mapped to axes and buttons.

+### Axes
+The axis will be map PPM values of 1000 to 2000 to float ranges -1.0 to +1.0 but how these are mapped exactly depends on the axis type.
+You can specify per-axis parameters using the parameter namespace axis-# with sub-parameters of type, deadband, center, zero_point and min_throttle.
+All axis numeric parameters are in PPM raw units (i.e. between 1000-2000)

+#### type=midstick
+This is your typical axis that snaps to center and will map to -1.0 to 1.0.
+You can optionally provide a deadband (in PPM int counts, such as 30)

+#### type=throttle
+This mode acts like a throttle where full down is 0.0, there is some safety margin (zero_point=1200) before throttle is activated (outputs non-zero) and the first throttle value starts at a minimum amount of power (min_throttle=0).

+#### type=trim
+This axis assumes a trim pot and has a linear output of 0.0 to 1.0.

 # Raspberry PI 3.3v GPIO
 *The RPi pins are NOT 5v tolerant!* Most RC transmitters will output 5v TTL level.
 So be sure to protect your RPi inputs with a 5v to 3.3v level converter.
 There are many options